canonical/rebac-admin-ui-handlers/_example/README.md

 }
 ```

 Note that, you do not need to translate all `error`s passed to the `MapError` method.
 If it's not something that your product service is aware of, you can just return a `nil`, and the library will do the translation for you, of course, if possible.
+If the error is totally unknown, the library will treat it as an internal server error (i.e., HTTP 500).

 ### 5. Registering HTTP handlers